 You can see my very first post here.
 That’s a complete SEO disaster!
 It really shows how I had no clue what I was doing.

 These are more recent posts and are optimised for search engines.
 And despite being more recent, they actually have much more traction due to better use of keywords, alt tags and meta description.
-We all know SEO takes a long time, but since I have been using consistently this free headline analyzer and an on-page SEO checklist I have compiled, my SEO efforts are slowly starting to pay off!
+We all know SEO takes a long time, but since I have been using consistently the techniques in this post and those in my guide Easy SEO Strategies for New Bloggers, my SEO efforts are starting to pay off!

 So, regardless of which platform you’re on, if you can’t have the Yoast SEO plugin or if you have it but you’re still not sure what you’re doing, you must grab these Easy SEO Strategies for New Bloggers + Printable checklist to help with on-page SEO and rank higher in Google.